Staffan Jacobson – författare, konstnär och frihetlig socialist i Lund.

-One of the first graffito made about 3.500 years ago at Sakkara, Egypt…
+One of the earliest written graffito scribbled around 3.500 years ago at Saqqara, Egypt…

 A) Traditional Graffiti

-Maybe the very first graffito was made around 3.500 years ago by an ancient tourist near the Sakkara Pyramid; it reads, with scribbled hieratic post-hieroglyphs: ”I am very impressed by Pharaoh Djosers´ pyramid.”
+Maybe the very first graffito was made around 3.500 years ago by an ancient tourist near the Saqqara Pyramid; it reads, with scribbled hieratic post-hieroglyphs: ”I am very impressed by Pharaoh Djosers´ pyramid” (First picture above).
 Graffiti have become a common every day life phenomenon especially since the days of Ancient Greece.
 The Vikings, too, left graffiti names with runes from England to Constantinople, as did ”Halfdan” in the Hagia Sofia cathedral, an inscription which still remains.

 The catacombs of Rome were built during the 1st and 2nd centuries A.D., then forgotten and later rediscovered.
 The first one to investigate graffiti in a serious way was the Italian Antonio Bosio.
 His ”Roma Sotteranea” was written in 1593, published in folio format in 1632 and contains a systematic description of official and non-official inscriptions in the catacombs of Rome, complete with maps of the ”secret tunnels”.
 Bosio also left his own signature in the Priscilla catacomb, but he never used the actual word ”graffiti”.

-”The Merry Thought”, published in London 1731 under the pseudonym Hurlo-Trumbo is a poetic record of scratchings on glass windows and privies, an early ”scratchiti” compilation more than an investigation.
+”The Merry Thought”, published in London 1731 under the pseudonym Hurlo-Trumbo is a poetic record of scratchings on glass windows and privies, an early ”scratchiti” compilation more than an investigation but an interesting document.

 Josef Kyselak (1795-1831) was notorious for writing his name “Kyselak” or “Kyselak war hier!” all over Austria-Hungary, many years before ”Kilroy”.
 During the French Revolution 1789-1793 and the days of the Paris Commune 1871 there was a growth of political graffiti, which has been around from ancient times up to contemporary Irland and Palestine.